Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Colorado.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Wyoming and Colorado.

 Habitat: Foothills and desert valleys, often in alkaline soil.